syncfusion-content/maui-docs/MAUI/Range-Slider/getting-started.md

 # Getting Started with .NET MAUI Range Slider

-This section explains the steps required to add the range slider control and its elements such as numeric and date values, ticks, labels and tooltip.
+This section explains the steps required to add the range slider control and its elements such as numeric values, ticks, labels and tooltip.
 This section covers only basic features needed to know to get started with Syncfusion Range Slider.

 ## Creating an application with .NET MAUI